ART & ORGANISM

 Art and artifact

-I find it illuminating to regard art as a process, the product of which is an artifact.
+I often find it illuminating to regard art as a process, the product of which is an artifact.
+Both EXPRESSIVE and RECEPTIVE art (the behaviors of both the creation and viewing of art) meet biological NEEDS.

-Art, then, is a behavioral pattern which –like all behavioral patterns– is manifest by an organism (or population) because it is to their advantage to do so.
+Art, then, can be viewed as a behavioral pattern which –like all behavioral patterns– is manifest by an organism (or population) because it is to their advantage to do so.
+The evolutionary argument is that it is an adaptive process meets biological needs that ultimately serves biological fitness.
+(The meanings of “needs” and “adapted” are important here: see below)

 And like all behavioral patterns, art is more fully understood when reviewed in terms of its origins and future possibilities.
 (In fact, the realization of future possibilities is one of the ancient Greek definitions of art — helping nature become more fully realized.)